ahmedayman01/Dialect-Detection/README.md

 ### Machine Learning Model
 I used TfidfVectorizer and LinearSVC to train a classifier model to classify the Dialect.
-### Why LinearSVC?
-Fit better and faster than other models.

 ### Deep Learning Model
 I used LSTM to train a classifier model to classify the Dialect.
-### Why LSTM?
-Fit better and faster than other models.

 ## Api! 🌍